Perth Airport

 Perth Airport is an international, domestic and general aviation airport serving Perth, Western Australia.

-It is the fourth busiest airport in Australia measured by passenger movements and falls within the boundaries of the cities of Belmont, Kalamunda and Swan.
+It is one of five airports within the Perth metropolitan area, the fourth busiest airport in Australia measured by passenger movements, and falls within the boundaries of the cities of Belmont, Kalamunda and Swan in the east of the Perth metropolitan area.

 Perth Airport covers a total of 2,105 hectares (5,202 acres) of airport property.
 Since 1997, it has been operated by Perth Airport Pty Ltd under a 99-year lease from the federal government.
+It is served by Airport Central railway station on Transperth's Airport line.